aragon/aragon-monthly/docs/articles/opinion/Self-Governance_as_a_Human_Right.md

 The movement to reframe self-governance as an inalienable human right is in its nascency.
 Organizations like Amnesty International and the United Nations still function on the premise of nation states, and most activists, political change makers, and human rights advocates still see the governments as not only central to their work, but the key component of change making.
 Identify a human rights crisis, investigate, work with lawmakers to craft legislation, and then lobby.

 In the coming decades we need to start considering alternative paths.
-Circumventing corrupt governments to provide opportunity for communities to self organize, self govern, and start their own societies is one approach.
+Circumventing corrupt governments to provide opportunity for communities to self organize, self-govern, and start their own societies is one approach.

 There are, of course, caveats.
 We need to make freedom of migration a priority.
 Ties to land, resources, and geographically placed social connections keep us in societies that are not beneficial to our wellbeing.